zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 }'
 ```

 [^2]: The ZITADEL back-end is written in Go.
 The Go developers have denied ed448 curve implementations to be included.
   Therefore ZITADEL won't support this either.

 ### Activation

-When a generated web key is [activated](https://zitadel.com/docs/apis/resources/webkey_service_v3/zitadel-web-keys-activate-web-key), its private key will be used to sign new tokens.
+When a generated web key is [activated](/docs/apis/resources/webkey_service_v3/zitadel-web-keys-activate-web-key),
+its private key will be used to sign new tokens.
 There can be only one active key on an instance.
 Activating a key implies deactivation of the previously active key.

 Public keys on the [JWKS](#json-web-key-set) endpoint may be [cached](#caching).
 Therefore it is advised to delay activation after generating a key,
-at least for the duration of the max-age setting.
+at least for the duration of the max-age setting plus any time it might take for client applications to refresh.

 ### Deletion

-Non-active keys may be [deleted](https://zitadel.com/docs/apis/resources/webkey_service_v3/zitadel-web-keys-delete-web-key).
+Non-active keys may be [deleted](/docs/apis/resources/webkey_service_v3/zitadel-web-keys-delete-web-key).
 Deletion also means tokens signed with this key become invalid.
 Active keys can't be deleted.
 As each public key is available on the [JWKS](#json-web-key-set) endpoint,
 it is important to cleanup old web keys that are no longer needed.